blhall195/Finance_Tools/README.md

 # Finance_Tools
-A repository of mainly spreadsheets I have made which could be useful for others managing their personal and organisational finances.
+A repository of mainly spreadsheets I have made which could be useful others to managing their personal and organisational finances.